3D Modeling Sculpture

 Have fun and accept learning and creativity as your primary asset on his competitive planet

-Relate traditional sculpture principles of form, material and site and utilize 3D modeling to virtually give rise to an installation or sculpture
+Relate traditional sculpture principles of form, material, and site and utilize 3D modeling to virtually give rise to installation or sculpture

 Develop original ideas and concepts in the spirit of a research one university

 Apply methods of rapid prototyping output from your 3D models utilizing automated processes such as laser cutting, rapid prototyping and or CNC.